awojdyla/matlab-datatranslation-measurpoint/README.md

 To make sure the later is installed on you computer, type `ver` in the Matlab command line.

-You might also need to have [NI VISA (download)](http://sine.ni.com/psp/app/doc/p/id/psp-411) installed on your computer.

 Make sure the `MEASURpoint.m` class is in you current directory, or at least that it is in you path, *e.g.* :

 ```matlab